FESTIVAL GUESTS

 For Djungle, dance represents much more than a hobby or a field in which they excel; it has become a way of life with which they continuously grow.
 In a quest for infinite fulfillment, the street dance culture allows them to maintain the integrity of their person and their dance within themselves.

-Djungle will be judging the Hip Hop category.
+Djungle judged the Hip Hop category in 2025.

 MASS